initil/initil/README.md

 ### Hi there 👋

+I am Quen Lee, a Software Engineer, Expert Programmer, IT Project Manager over 18 years experience building software for a broad variety of sectors.
+I have experience in a wide variety of languages, frameworks, and technologies.

+- 👯 I’m looking for IT Project Management jobs
+- 🔭 I’m currently working on an Investment Research Data Software
+- 🌱 I’m currently learning Rust language
+- 📫 How to reach me: itil(at)msn.cn

 <!--
 **initil/initil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.